 (8:47 pm) [Harsh Agrawal]: Yah so you should move the other site to another server where sites with SSL certificates are hosted..

 (8:47 pm) [Harsh Agrawal]: I don’t ask for this feature, and you added it without my permission..

 (8:47 pm) [Harsh Agrawal]: And its impact could be clearly seen

 (8:47 pm) [Joshua C.] Unfortunately, we can’t just move accounts to other servers, and we do not have special servers for accounts with SSL certificates.
 They remain on the same server they were created on.

 (8:47 pm) [Harsh Agrawal]: So u meant to say you guys can’t do anything about this?

 (8:48 pm) [Joshua C.] There is nothing to be done at this time, Harsh.
 The SSL certificate is not effecting your site in any way.

-And after last update, Google pushed my many content to supplement results and this is kind of links, I see in main search results:
+And after the last update, Google pushed my many contents to supplement results, and this is links, I see in main search results:

-As it is, earlier I was affected due to replytocom issue and now another such links causing penalty was unacceptable.
+As it is, earlier I was affected due to replytocom issue, and now another such links causing penalty was unacceptable.
 I get on live chat with Hostgator people, and again this time no luck.
 They blamed it on Google and said, nothing could be done from their end.
-Though, chat rep tried a lot to help me with .htaccess code to redirect https links, but it didn’t worked.
-Obviously, waiting was not a solution here and luckily my hostgator renewal date is next week, so I planned to move my site away from Hostgator and to a VPS server.
+Though, chat rep tried a lot to help me with .htaccess code to redirect HTTPs links, but it didn’t work.
+Obviously, waiting was not a solution here and luckily my HostGator renewal date is next week, so I planned to move my site away from Hostgator and to a VPS server.